8.6 C

 Who is more important?
 The Ancestors or the Orisha?

 They are equally important.
 However, it is the Egun/Ancestors who carry you to the Orisha.
-This is why it is important in all Afrikan traditions, for you to honor first and foremost your ancestors.
+This is why it is important, in all Afrikan traditions, for you to honour your ancestors first and foremost.

 How do you connect to your ancestors?

-The best way of connecting to the ancestors is by creating an ancestral altar or a BOVEDA.
-It’s not difficult at all to do.
+The best way to connect with the ancestors is to create an ancestral altar or a BOVEDA.
+It’s not difficult at all.
 You can ask a Santero, Spiritualist, or Palero to guide you in the setup.
-I teach a workshop on setting up your altar, empowering it, and give you a guided meditation to help you start the connection.
+I teach a workshop on setting up your altar and empowering it, and I give you a guided meditation to help you start the connection.
 It is where you sit and meditate and communicate with my ancestor.

 If you are following the path of Lucumi/Santeria, there is no temple.
 Your home becomes temple.

 The boveda comes out of the enslavement of Afrikan people.
-The boveda came about in the late 1800s when it was created by the priests/priestesses in Cuba for a way to connect with the ancestors.
+The boveda originated in the late 1800s, when priests and priestesses in Cuba created it as a way to connect with ancestors.
 It’s a spiritual altar with about seven glasses filled with water.
 Water is very important.
 It’s the fluidity.
 People who are seers can use their boveda to see (fortune-telling).
 The water is about seeing the fluidity of the energy of life.
-If there is a lot of bubbles, in the glasses this can tell you that there may be something wrong.
+If there are many bubbles in the glasses, it may indicate something is wrong.
 If it is normal bubbles, the spirits are happy.
-The water represents the ocean and it is a way for our ancestors to communicate with us.
+The water represents the ocean, and it is a way for our ancestors to communicate with us.

 What is the difference between spirit guides and ancestors?

 I love this question.
 It is the most asked question in my workshops.
 The word ancestor means those who have gone before us.
 Ancestors are mostly but not exclusively related to your bloodline.
 Spirit guides are those who have also passed on and who choose to guide you.
 Spirit guides choose you.
 You do not choose them.
-They connect with us through a particular situation in our lives especially if you are choosing a spiritual path.
+They connect with us through a particular situation in our lives, especially when choosing a spiritual path.
 Even if you are not following a spiritual path, they will still come to guide you.

 The spirits that work with me (they chose me, I did not choose them), were enslaved.
 I even have a spirit guide that comes from Barbados.
 They will speak with you in your dreams until you learn how to channel them.

-If you are from Afrikan-descent it is important to know where you are from.
-We have many brothers and sisters who do not know anything about their ancestry but they need to connect with the spirit of their ancestors.
-I personally ask brothers and sisters to connect with their ancestors even if it means doing a DNA test.
-Your ancestors have answers, to all the questions you may ask.
-You have to connect and open up yourself to an energy that is greater than who you are.
+If you are of Afrikan descent, it is important to know where you are from.
+We have many brothers and sisters who do not know anything about their ancestry, but they need to connect with the spirit of their ancestors.
+I personally ask brothers and sisters to connect with their ancestors, even if it means doing a DNA test.
+Your ancestors have answers to all the questions you may ask.
+You have to connect and open yourself up to an energy that is greater than who you are.

 Other questions I am often asked are, How do we know this is real?
 How do you know that this is not something that is a figment of our imagination?
 These are usually the questions I get asked over and over again.
 I explain that you have to feel it.
 One of the best indicators to know if this is real, is, “Do you get goosebumps?”
 Also, a person needs to have faith.
 Not faith in a religious sense but rather faith in who I am?
 When you are doing mediation and you are hearing voices or having a vision, you then ask yourself, “Does this apply to me?
 And, how does this apply to me?”

 I remember the first time I channel as an adult.
 My godmother invited me to a Misa.
 It was one of my first Misas on my path.
 I was not initiated or anything yet.
-When you do a Misa you are dressed in white, because that is what our ancestors did.
+When you do a Misa, you are dressed in white, because that is what our ancestors did.
 I started breathing heavily and having hot and cold flashes, and that is all I remembered.
-I must have passed out and when I got up I was black.
+I must have passed out, and when I got up, I was black.
 My clothes were black with dirt and dust.
 I asked what happened.
 My godmother told me a spirit guide came in.
 If you have a calling, you experience changing into a snake.
 And what does a snake do?
 It sheds its skin.
 I was crawling around in the apartment.
-I was shedding my skin to come out with this gift that was deep inside me.
+I was shedding my skin to bring forth this gift deep inside me.
 This is when I started being a physical channel.

 There are many gifted people within the community?
 Can anyone become a Santero or Palero just by thinking they could be one, or do they have to be called to the tradition?

 A loaded question for sure.
-There are a few schools of thought to this question.
+There are a few schools of thought on this question.
 Being gifted does not necessarily mean you can become a priest or Palero.
-You can have a strong desire to join, but first, the Orisha is consulted in reading by qualified Santero/Santera or Palero/Palera.
-Since we don’t know who your Orisha is we use the Diloggun of Ellegua, the Orisha of the Cross Roads.
-If in the consultation, it is determined that you have a path in Orisha, the Santero/Santera will offer the first phase of initiation.
-Everyone is considered a child of Obatala, for he is the father of all heads on earth; until the ceremony is conducted to determine which Orisha is connected to you.
+You can have a strong desire to join, but first, the Orisha is consulted in reading by a qualified Santero/Santera or Palero/Palera.
+Since we don’t know who your Orisha is, we use the Diloggun of Ellegua, the Orisha of the Cross Roads.
+During the consultation, if it is determined that you have a path in Orisha, the Santero/Santera will offer the first phase of initiation.
+Everyone is considered a child of Obatala, for he is the father of all heads on earth, until the ceremony is conducted to determine which Orisha is connected to you.
 You have to be willing to follow this path.
-Willing to explore who your ancestors are and everything else will fall into place.
+Willing to explore who your ancestors are, and everything else will fall into place.

-You are also a teacher of channeling and meditation?
-What is channeling?
+You are also a teacher of channelling and meditation?
+What is channelling?

-Channeling is the way of connecting with your spirit guide.
-It is the ability to connect with spirit in general and listening to the messages.
+Channelling is the way of connecting with your spirit guide.
+It is the ability to connect with the spirit in general and listen to the messages.
 Everyone can channel if you put your mind to it.
-When I teach channeling, I tell my students that I am going to curse a lot.
+When I teach channelling, I tell my students that I will curse a lot.
 My biggest curse word is Patience.
 People are so impatient and want everything yesterday.
 I am a physical channel.
 Not everyone will be.
-Although physical channeling can be called spirit possession, I don’t use this word as it can freak people out.
-When you are possessed you don’t know what you are possessed with.
-But what you are channeling makes you feel more in control.
-The technical meaning for channeling is a means of communicating with any consciousness that is not in human form by allowing that consciousness to express itself through the channel.
+Although physical channelling is sometimes called spirit possession, I don’t use that term because it can freak people out.
+When you are possessed, you don’t know what is possessing you.
+But what you are channelling makes you feel more in control.
+The technical meaning of channelling is a means of communicating with any consciousness that is not in human form by allowing that consciousness to express itself through the channel.

 My students or clients are always telling me: I can’t channel or I am afraid or I can’t channel like you do.
 We are all Channels in one form or another.
 So why not open yourself to the channel you were meant be?
 Also, I have also been channeling for almost 50 years.